 This is of course subjective and you may have some leftover for the next year or only make it until December.
 But if you teach like me, you will go through it a lot of construction paper!

 Expo Markers – 6-7 markers for each student.

 I use Expo Markers on day one with my students (OK maybe day 2.)
 We use them at least 2-3 times per day.
 So we go through them a lot!
 I would say, we go through about 6-7 markers per child each year if I am not extremely careful in caring for them.

 Spiral Notebooks – 2-3 spiral notebooks.

-I use spiral notebooks throughout the year for writing, for note taking, for science, and for random projects I decide I want to!
-For kindergarten I recommend the wide-ruled 70 page books.
+I use spiral notebooks throughout the year for writing, for note-taking, for science, and for random projects, I decide I want to do!
+For kindergarten, I recommend the wide-ruled 70 page books.
 I have yet to have a set plan for notebooks each year, but I like to have them stocked away because I know I will need them at some point.

 Folders – 3-4 class sets (and each a different color)